Make a Payment or Deposit

 The Office of Student Financial Aid helps students learn about funding sources, such as grants, loans, work-study, scholarships, and part-time employment.
 The office receives the Free Application for Federal Student Aid (FAFSA), awards financial aid, disburses financial aid to student Tuition Accounts, adjusts awards when needed, and advises students regarding financial aid and money management.

 Phone: 608-262-3060; Address: 333 East Campus Mall, #9701, Madison, WI 53715-1382; Email: email@example.com

 The Office of the Registrar serves campus by managing student records (personal information, grades, transcripts, diplomas); the Schedule of Classes (course catalog); enrollment; degrees/majors/certificates; tuition assessment, including Wisconsin residence for tuition purposes; education record privacy; veteran and military-dependent education benefits; and academic eligibility certification of student-athletes.

 Phone: 608-262-3811; Address: 333 East Campus Mall, 10th floor, Madison, WI 53715-1384; Email: firstname.lastname@example.org

-The Bursar’s Office provides the tuition eBill; applies payments, loans, grants, and scholarships to student Tuition Accounts; and processes tuition account refunds.
+The Bursar’s Office assesses tuition, provides the Student Account eBill; applies payments, loans, grants, and scholarships to student accounts; and processes student account refunds.